 Our counsellors, can help you with school-related matters, including future directions and pathways, as well as personal issues.
 You can talk to them face-to-face on Level 4 of the Jordan campus or in Gawler Place, over the phone or online.
 Making an appointment is easy – you can email, visit the Counsellors directly or call USC on 8313 4988.
 Keeping your appointments is even more important, and we encourage all students to inform the Counsellors if they cannot attend their scheduled time.

 “The genuine care and respect shown by USC teachers is unmatched.”
 Ruby, Year 11

 Access to counselling by family members

-Parents, carers or teachers who are concerned about a student can ask the counsellor to make an appointment with that student.
+Parents, carers or teachers who are concerned about a student can ask the counsellors to make an appointment with that student.
 While this may be an appropriate option, it is up to the student whether they use the appointment or not.
-Our counsellor can also support students by offering to talk with others on their behalf for example with teachers, friends or parents.
+Our counsellors can also support students by offering to talk with others on their behalf for example with teachers, friends or parents.
 The student will give permission for this to happen.

 The support and understanding of parents/carers may help to resolve an issue and increase a student’s safety and wellbeing.
-So the counsellor may request the permission of the student to involve parents or carers during the counselling process.
+So the counsellors may request the permission of the student to involve parents or carers during the counselling process.

 Your confidentiality and informed consent

 Confidentiality is important in counselling but sometimes it may be necessary for the counsellors to share information with particular people.